 General risks of dental check-ups

-How dental check-ups can damage the health of your teeth
+How routine check-ups can damage the health of your teeth

 Damage via dental examinations with probing

 Make no mistake, even a "harmless" dental checkup can cause possibly irreparable damage to your enamel when the dentist uses a sharp metal probe/hook to scrape and poke into your teeth.
-Tiny carious lesions are cracked open through this check-up and a hole can form.
+Tiny cavities are cracked open through this check-up and a hole can form.

 Dental researcher Dr. Gerard Judd advises, "Don't let a dentist poke your teeth with sharp probes.
 It will make holes in your teeth making cavities.
 Don't let a dentist poke with sharp probes under the gumline.
 It will make holes that will catch food and cause gum infection."

-If you wish your teeth to be examined, I would insist that s/he uses no metal instruments.
+If you wish your teeth to be examined, I would insist that s/he use no metal instruments.
 There are other non-invasive ways to check for softened enamel (such as dyes).

 Subsequent damage from false diagnoses and treatment advice

-Sadly, it is an established fact that the diagnosis and treatment advice you may be given at a dentist's (in fact, at any doctor's) office is not necessarily correct and for your good but may be based on ulterior (financial) motives and/or simple incompetence (details see 10 dentists - 10 diagnoses).
+Sadly, it is an established fact that the diagnosis and treatment advice you may be given at a dentist's (in fact, at any doctor's) office is not necessarily correct and for your good but may be based on ulterior (financial) motives and/or simple incompetence (details see 10 dentists - 10 diagnoses) and Your dentist's treatment plan and diagnosis ... honest and reproducible or influenced by financial interests?.